TMJ Treatment – Toledo, OH

 You Don’t Need to Live with Jaw Pain

-TMJ symptoms can come and go, but they might become especially pronounced during times of stress when you clench your teeth more often or are dealing with anxiety.
+TMJ symptoms can come and go, but they might become especially pronounced during times of stress when you clench your teeth more often or when you are dealing with anxiety.

 While TMJ disorders aren’t considered life-threatening, their symptoms take a toll over time.
 Living with constant jaw pain will eventually start to impact your quality of life; your mood in general will be more negative, and you may even be at a higher risk of developing depression.

 Stress relief and bite correction are good ways to treat the source of a TMJ disorder, but many patients need relief from the pain as soon as possible.
-We’re proud to offer a number of non-surgical options for TMJ therapy.
-For example, custom nightguards can protect your teeth from grinding and clenching while you’re asleep.
-Oral appliances can also keep your jaw in a more comfortable position that’ll allow your muscles to rest.
-Depending on your case, we might also suggest various medications, a massage of the muscles, moist heat or physical therapy to reduce your symptoms.
+We’re proud to offer the following non-surgical options for TMJ treatment.

 TMJ Treatment FAQs